gui11aume/starcode/README.md

      When specified, sphere clustering algorithm is performed in the clustering phase, instead of the default message passing algorithm.

+  **-q or --quiet**

+     Non verbose.
+By default, starcode prints verbose information to the standard error channel.

   **-h or --help**

      Prints usage information.